 Monoculture is the cultivation or growth of a single crop especially on agricultural or forest land at a time.
-It is the opposite of polyculture, where more than one crop is grown in the same space at the same time5.
+It is the opposite of polyculture, where more than one crop is grown in the same area at the same time8.

 Why do we tend to grow monocultures rather than polycultures?